 About Book: Previous questions, crack sets and trend analysis - Indian History, Geography, Indian Polity and GK.

-About Book: Application oriented questions, with sample and practise MCQs (Single correct options and multiple correct options), in accordance with the latest pattern.
+About Book: Application oriented questions, with sample and practice MCQs (Single correct options and multiple correct options), in accordance with the latest pattern.

-About Book: 1000+ Sample and Practise MCQs Questions.
+About Book: 1000+ Sample and Practice MCQs Questions.